 If you feel this might be your situation, talk with your doctor or healthcare practitioner and get your hormone levels tested before using progesterone, as well as intermittently through early pregnancy to make sure your levels are high enough.

 Make sure to have at least two bottles of natural progesterone cream on hand if this is your preferred form, because running out could cause a big drop in progesterone which may cause the menstrual cycle to begin.
 Contact your doctor or midwife once you become pregnant so they can monitor your progesterone levels during pregnancy.

 Progesterone & PCOS

 Progesterone cream can help to oppose the estrogen dominance that occurs with PCOS.
 By using progesterone cream you are able to mimic a natural cycle and help the body to establish its own cycle, including ovulating, again.
-Dr. John Lee believed that with progesterone cream, changes to the PCOS specific diet and exercise, PCOS could become obsolete.
+Dr. John Lee believed that with progesterone cream and changes to the PCOS specific diet and exercise, PCOS could become obsolete.

 There are two ways to use progesterone cream for PCOS.
 The first is the Suppression Cycle.
 To suppress the cycle one would use progesterone cream on cycle days 7-26.
 If you do not have a menstrual cycle you would choose a date on your calendar and mark it as day 7.
 Suppressing the cycle allows the body to rest by stopping the cycle of eggs not being released and estrogen/androgen dominance.
 Dr. John Lee suggests to use 60-100mg of progesterone cream a day during the suppression cycle and to repeat this for 3-4 months for best results.

 Establish a cycle with progesterone cream